Sea Swallow story book

 The 'Cleveleys Mythological Coastline' project secured grant funding through Sea Change, a national fund designed to regenerate the coast through the Arts, much of which has involved the area around the Marine Hall and gardens at Fleetwood.

-In Cleveleys, the project creates a legacy to follow the sea defence works, and a story that’s Cleveleys very own for the future.
+In Cleveleys, the project created a legacy to follow the sea defence works, and a story which is Cleveleys very own for the future.

 The Sea Swallow is the story, written for children but with a charm that’s unmissable, and tells a fairy tale that blends legend with local features, including sunken villages and the petrified forest which you can still see on the beach today.

-In 2011, each primary school child in Wyre was given a copy of the book, and then earlier in 2012 the first two pieces of sculpture were lowered into place on the promenade.
+In 2011, each primary school child in Wyre was given a copy of the book, and in arly 2012 the first two pieces of sculpture were installed.

 The namesake ‘Sea Swallow’ sculpture is a huge, slim white piece, which stands guard over the promenade and main high street, that you can see right from the end of Victoria Road West as you approach the town.
 The Sea Swallows are cut into the top, flying over the beach and soaring above in all weathers.